tomhallmain/Weidr/README.md

 For image files, zoom and drag functionality is available in both browsing mode as well as when viewing grouped media after a comparison has been run.

-Note that depending on your configuration, videos, GIFs, PDFs, SVGs, and HTML may be disabled; use the file-type configuration window (`Ctrl+J`) or edit `image_types` / `video_types` in config.
+Note that depending on your configuration, videos, GIFs, PDFs, SVGs, and HTML may be disabled; use the file-type configuration window (`Ctrl+V`) or edit `image_types` / `video_types` in config.
 Default extensions and optional dependencies (HEIC, AVIF, VLC, etc.) are listed in [USAGE.md](USAGE.md#supported-file-types-defaults).

 ---